polomarcus/tp/data-engineering/tp-cooperation/README.md

 Add the coverage information on your CI and pull request meta data.

 ### Step 7 - log management - système de log
+Use a free account from NewRelic, Datadog or Sentry to set up a log management system to be alerted when something goes wrong for your application.

 ## Closer to a real project